harishans9797/weblocationlist/README.md

 Latitude
 Save button (leads back to List of locations on success, remains on the screen on failure) Cancel button (leads back to List of locations screen).

-Additional notes:
-Login (authentication and authorization) are not necessary.
+Login (authentication and authorization with JWT).
-Choice of tech stack is up to developer.
-Source code should be sent along with scripts for database setup and screenshots of the web app.
-Responsiveness is not necessary for the web app.
+Responsivnes.

 List of cities for City table is below:
 Berlin
 Amsterdam